-- Staff elected officials and citizen appointees are to contribute to a positive, safe and healthy workplace that results in the preservation of equality and creates an environment that supports an individual's physical, emotional and social well-being. - o Interactions with others at the Town will be professional, courteous and respectful whether in person, via phone or on-line.

-Staff , elected officials and citizen appointees are to be reasonable and fair in their interactions with each other and are to resolve any differences in a mature and constructive manner.
+- Staff are to contribute to a positive, safe and healthy workplace that results in the preservation of equality and creates an environment that supports an individual's physical, emotional and social well-being. - o Interactions with others at the Town will be professional, courteous and respectful whether in person, via phone or on-line. - Staff are to be reasonable and fair in their interactions with each other and are to resolve any differences in a mature and constructive manner.